The ethics of offshoring: working conditions, wages and more

 ethics of offshoring

 When the concept of offshore development first started gaining popularity in the early 2000s, global businesses perceived it as the act of ‘taking advantage of cheap labour’.
-Almost two decades later, today, most organisations are able to see offshoring for what it really is — an opportunity to access skilled tech talents and scale at speed
+Almost two decades later, today, most organisations see offshoring for what it really is: an opportunity to extend their software development team with world-class talent.

 However, on the flip side, some businesses are still concerned about the practical implications and ethics of offshoring.
 From job loss to low wages and low-quality output, the offshoring industry has been placed under a microscope for scrutiny.
-So what are the ethics of offshoring in 2021?
+So, what are the ethics of offshoring in 2023 and beyond?
 Let’s dive deeper….

 tablet with ebook